 I'm interested, especially from people who have invested significant time in attempting to push the rationality project forward, what they consider the major open questions facing the field.
 (More details in this comment)

-Rough gesturing at "What is the Rationality Project?"
+"What is the Rationality Project?"

 I'd prefer to leave "Rationality Project" somewhat vague, but I'd roughly summarize it as "the study of how to have optimal beliefs and make optimal decisions while running on human wetware."